automl/amltk/docs/guides/optimization.md

 The `.config` will contain name spaced parameters, in this case, `my-searchable:x`, based on the pipeline/search space you specified.

-We also wrap the actual evaluation of the function in a [`with trial.begin():`][amltk.optimization.Trial.begin] which will time and profile the evaluation of the function and handle any exceptions that occur within the block.

-If an exception occured in the `#!python with trial.begin():` block, any exception/traceback that occured will be attached to [`.exception`][amltk.optimization.Trial.exception] and [`.traceback`][amltk.optimization.Trial.traceback].

 It's also quite typical to store artifacts with the trial, a common feature of things like TensorBoard, MLFlow, etc.
 We provide a primitive way to store artifacts with the trial using [`.store()`][amltk.optimization.Trial.store] which